necrommunity/macsg/README.md

 # MacSG
 GUI frontend for Livestreamer.
 Developed for the NecroDancer racing community.
 You can grab the latest version of the installer by clicking [here](https://github.com/MacKirby/MacSG/blob/master/Setup/Release/setup.msi)

 Feel free to use the [Issues](https://github.com/MacKirby/MacSG/issues) tab to request features.
-There are a number of planned features, including:

-* Custom media player selection
-* Custom video streaming service selection (Hitbox, YouTube etc.)
-* Better in-form feedback for opening/closing streams

 All credit for [Livestreamer](https://github.com/chrippa/livestreamer) goes to Chirppa.